 - Graduate courses in organizational behavior, management information systems or information systems, finance, and a strategy or related capstone course. - Three other graduate courses from among accounting, economics, marketing, and operations/project management or process modeling.

-Phase One (32 credits)
+Phase One (40 credits)

-Consists of completion of eight, four-credit core doctoral courses offered by the College of Management over a two year, six consecutive semester schedule.
-These courses are scheduled as follows:
+Consists of completion of eight, four-credit core doctoral courses offered by the College of Management over a two years: